ajsteinmetz/ajsteinmetz.github.io/_notes/far-field-dipole.md

 \mathbf E(x)=-\frac{1}{4\pi\varepsilon_0}\frac{qs}{R^3}\hat{\mathbf z}.
 $$

-The minus sign is physically meaningful: on the equatorial line, the field points opposite to the dipole moment direction.
+The minus sign is physically meaningful: on the equatorial line, the field points opposite to the dipole moment direction.[^5]

+[^5]: The dipole moment points from $$-q$$ to $$+q$$.
+On the equatorial line, the horizontal components of the two Coulomb fields cancel, while the vertical components add in the direction opposite to $$\mathbf p$$.

 ---